isomerpages/nlb-biblioasia/_holding-area/Singapore's Got Talent A Brief History of Talentime.md

 By Jamie Lee and Mark Wong

 ![](/images%2FVol%2019%20Issue%204%2F7%20Talentime/photo1.png)
+<div style="background-color: white;">The Tidbits clinched the top prize with their rendition of “I Believe” at the 1968 Talentime.
+They were one of the local bands to have recorded with RCA. <i>Jean Dabel Collection, courtesy of National Archives of Singapore.</i></div>

 In its heyday, Talentime was a major cultural phenomenon in Singapore.
 Through radio, and later television, the talent show gave aspiring singers and bands a chance to make it big on the national stage.
 In the 1960s, The Crescendos and The Quests were picked up by record labels after being talent-spotted on the show.
 Singer Jacintha Abisheganaden got her big break when she won the contest in 1976 as part of the group Vintage.